HITECHCRIME/HC_SG244_GRITGODS_Deception/README.md

 Intentions
 Were unknown

-Life is betraying me

-All those who were close, i thought they cared but that was just me

 [mothnode]
-x
-x
-x
-x
+all those who were close
+all of them lot
+still thought they cared for me but there was only doubt never give into fear all i truly cared for was foolish sobriety of the lost

+Life in that betrayal, still in doubts on my own accord from my volition it's a mission of the cold make you pay for what you've done, rotten to the core of my own perdition now i'm tying the knot

+making right for what was wrong x x x